• Home /

 Home Maintenance Checklist for First-Time Home Buyers

-Your home is an investment that needs regular upkeep to protect you and your finances.
-Household maintenance is a skill many first-time home buyers learn after moving out for the first time, and a home maintenance checklist helps keep you on track.
+Your home is an investment that requires regular upkeep to protect its value.
+Household maintenance is a skill first-time home buyers often learn after moving out for the first time, and a home maintenance checklist helps keep you on track.

 Homes require internal and external maintenance with regular cleanings and inspections to ensure everything is safe and functional.
 Seasonal maintenance tends to weather and usage needs, like raking leaves and closing the pool.
-Appliances and utilities need to be inspected and repaired throughout your home’s life.
+Appliances and utilities must be inspected and repaired throughout your home’s life.

 Our home maintenance checklist spreadsheet and advice will keep you up-to-date on your home’s care and help you make the most of your investment.